MOEAFramework/MOEAFramework/docs/fileFormats.md

 }
 ```

+One of the design considerations with result files is having the ability to resume or append data to an existing file.
+When opening a result file in append mode, as demonstrated below, we automatically validate and repair any invalid
-To resume or append to an existing file, replace `overwrite` with `append`.
-Note that we can query the number of
-existing entries to determine where to resume.
+or incomplete entries.
+Observe how we can query the number of entries to determine where to resume a previous run:

 <!-- java:test/org/moeaframework/snippet/FileFormatSnippet.java [resultFile-append] {KeepComments} -->